kilofox/kohana/modules/cache/guide/cache/usage.md

  - __Delete value by key__.
 Deletes a cached value by the associated key.
  - __Delete all values__.
 Deletes all caches values stored in the cache instance.
  - __Delete values by tag__.
 Deletes all values that have the supplied tag.
-This is only supported by Memcached-Tag and Sqlite.
+This is only supported by Sqlite.

 #### Delete value by key